m15a/vim-fennel-syntax/README.md

 ## Configuration

 This plugin will automatically configure most options for your environment.
-To configure manually, you can use the following global/buffer-local variables.
+To configure options manually, you can use the following global/buffer-local variables.

 ### Options